 Why we love this?
 This family description sample highlights an inter-sect marriage in the family and dwells on the positive aspects that came out it.

-4. Boy living abroad with divorced parents in India
+4. A boy living abroad with divorced parents in India

-I am the only son for my parents and I have no siblings.
+I am the only son of my parents and I have no siblings.

 My mother is from New Delhi and she belongs to the Saraswat Brahmin community.
 She is a talented painter and graduated from the College of Art, Delhi University.
 She set up the Shilpi art school in Delhi and has won several national and international awards for her work.